ror-community/ror-site/content/blog/2022-11-28-case-study-osf.md

 date = "2022-11-28"
 draft = false
-tags = ["Adoption", "Integrations", "Community"] categories = ["case-studies"] style = "card-plain" banner = "/img/banners/lions-ban.jpg"
+tags = ["Adoption", "Integrations", "Community"] categories = ["conversations"] style = "card-plain" banner = "/img/banners/lions-ban.jpg"
 thumb = "/img/blog/osf/cos-logo.jpg"
 author = "Amanda French"
 +++

-This interview with Eric Olson of the Center for Open Science is the first in a new series of interviews, "Case Studies in ROR Integration," a series designed to provide in-depth detail on why and how people are choosing to integrate ROR IDs into their systems.
+This conversation with Eric Olson of the Center for Open Science is the first in a new series of interviews, "Case Studies in ROR Integration," a series designed to provide in-depth detail on why and how people are choosing to integrate ROR IDs into their systems.

 {{% callout color="green" icon="no-icon" %}}
 ### Key quotations